Sleepwalking: Sleepwalking as a legal defense

 As sleepwalking behaviours occur without volition, sleepwalking can be used as a legal defense, as a form of legal automatism.
 An individual can be accused of non-insane or insane automatism.
 The first is used as a defense for temporary insanity or involuntary conduct, resulting in acquittal.
 The latter results in a "special verdict of not guilty by reason of insanity."
 This verdict of insanity can result in a court order to attend a mental institution.

 In the 1963 case Bratty v A-G for Northern Ireland, Lord Morris stated, "Each set of facts must require a careful examination of its own circumstances, but if by way of taking an illustration it were considered possible for a person to walk in his sleep and to commit a violent crime while genuinely unconscious, then such a person would not be criminally liable for that act."
 While the veracity of the cases are disputed, there have been acts of homicide where the prime suspect may have committed the act while sleepwalking.

-Alternative explanations to homicidal or violent sleepwalking include malingering, drug-induced amnesia, and other disorders in which sleep-related violence may occur, such as REM Sleep Behavior Disorder, fugue states, and episodic wandering.
+Alternative explanations to homicidal or violent sleepwalking include malingering, drug-induced amnesia, and other disorders in which sleep-related violence may occur, such as REM behavior disorder, fugue states, and episodic wandering.

+Sleep driving, also known as sleepwalk driving, is a rare phenomenon where the person drives a motor vehicle while they are sleepwalking.
+If stopped by police, sleepwalk-drivers are totally incapable of having any interaction with the police, if they are still sleepwalking during the event.
+Sleepwalk-driving can occur to people who normally don't experience sleepwalking, since some medications, especially zolpidem and eszopiclone, can cause sleepwalking as unwanted side effect.
+A case of a fatal hit-and-run accident involving the driver claiming to be sleep-driving has been recorded.
+However, no evidence of the claims could be found by a sleep expert during the following trial.